CoveAS/dropp-for-woocommerce/readme.txt

 If you experience any problems using this plugin alongside another plugin then please create a support ticket.

 == Changelog ==

+= 2.1.1 =

+* Fixed error when HPOS is enabled
+* Added bulk action support when HPOS is enabled

 = 2.1.0 =